davidpgausai-svg/LeaderOS/replit.md

 Registration requires an organization-specific secret token in the URL (`/register/:token`).
 Administrators can manage tokens, and the first registrant for an organization becomes an Administrator.
 Super Admins can be designated via the `SUPER_ADMIN_EMAILS` environment variable.

 ### Key Data Models
-Core entities include Organizations (for multi-tenancy), Users (with organization membership and optional super_admin status), User Strategy Assignments, Strategies (with Change Continuum Framework), Projects (with communication URL), Actions, Barriers, Dependencies, Meeting Notes, Activities, AI Chat Conversations, Template Types, and Action People Assignments (for to-do list tagging).
+Core entities include Organizations (for multi-tenancy), Users (with organization membership and optional super_admin status), User Strategy Assignments, Strategies (with Change Continuum Framework), Projects (with communication URL), Actions, Barriers, Dependencies, Meeting Notes, Activities, Template Types, and Action People Assignments (for to-do list tagging).
 All tables include organization_id for data isolation.

 ### Personalized Dashboard
 The main dashboard shows a personalized "Welcome back, [Name]" greeting with two cards: